ecrucru/anticrux/README.md

 ### Web interface

 As a chess player, you simply have to double-click on the file "index.html" to launch the web-interface in your default browser.
+The tested ones have different behaviours :

+- Chrome : light, slow
+- Firefox : memory intensive, fast

 You have several tabs :

 - "Board" : it offers the general features to move the pieces.
 You can't drag and drop a piece, but use 2 separate clicks.
 - "Actions" : it handles the generation of a new game.
 By putting aside the buttons to start a game, you will not click unexpectedly on them while you are playing.
 - "Options" : it is where you refine the settings of the game.
-Each level is assigned some changeable features and you have to know that a higher level is not necessarily stronger.
-You can refer to the [dedicated paragraph](#anticrux-helo-world) to understand why.
 - "About" : it provides the legal information about AntiCrux.

 Without any local installation, just check online at http://ecrucru.free.fr/?page=anticrux and you will get the same enjoyment.